 NIALL DAVIDSON grew up on his granny’s beef farm in Ireland, left school to take up butchering, then moved to London to become a chef.
 Niall was eventually named one of six “Secret Weapons Behind London’s Top Restaurants” by Zagat 2016.

 He stared his career at St. John Bread and Wine, as breakfast chef, eventually joining the dinner team.
 His next gig landed him in Belgium, working at In de Wulf.
 Niall went on to stage in some of the worlds most exciting restaurants and launching an acclaimed pop-up called “Beef Cartel,” intended to showcase the worlds best beef and in doing so met IAIN MACKAY on the Island of Mull.
-This year he will open his first butchers in Scotland and his flagship restaurant and bar in Old Street, London and will work with Iain to showcase the worlds best Beef at Meatopia.
+This year he will open his first butchers in Scotland, Torloisk Highland, and his flagship restaurant and bar in Old Street, London and will work with Iain to showcase the worlds best Beef at Meatopia.

 Born in Argentina, FRANCO FUBINI grew up between Egypt, Holland and Italy.
 Sparked by a desire to rediscover the flavours he had encountered as a child, he spent years perfecting cooking techniques and knife skills alongside his business studies in the US.

 He first joined Philip Britten at Solstice, leading supplier to the restaurant and catering trade, before founding Natoora in 2005.
 With Natoora, Franco set out to revolutionise the way people think about and consume fresh fruit & vegetables.
 Today, he oversees an intricate supply chain that delivers exceptional fresh produce to over 500 top chefs and into three retail stores across London, while driving the company’s expansion in New York and Paris.